AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 ## Project Chart

-This section explains how to modify the shape of elements on a [Project Chart](Project_Chart).
+This section explains how to modify the shape of elements on a [Project Gantt Chart](Project_Chart).

 You can access a particular element type or all elements at once, as shown in the following articles: